allmazz/yandex_smart_home_ip/README.md

 # yandex_smart_home_ip
 IPs(subnets) used by Yandex Home(Alice)
 # Subnets
-I wrote down all the addresses from which Yandex Home submitted requests.
-Then I checked through WHOIS the service to whom the IP belongs and the subnet.
+I captured addresses from which Yandex Home submits requests, and looked up the subnets via WHOIS.
+You can use it for improve security.

 ```
 allow 5.45.207.0/24;